swoop-r/fyp/README.md

 # Graduate FYP Template

-This repository contains a customizable For You Page "FYP" template, designed for personal use or graduation portfolio websites.
+This repository contains a customizable For You Page "FYP" template, designed for personal use or graduate student portfolio websites.
 The template includes basic layout structures, styling, and simple interactivity.

 ## Features
 - Responsive design for mobile and desktop views